Crissal1995/automsr/README.md

 To get your profile name, you must head to [chrome://version](chrome://version) and check *Profile Path*.

+A utility method has been implemented to easily check your profiles: check section [Show Profiles][showProfiles].

 If both `profile` and `password` are found, this method is preferred.

 ### Configuration